LBI-DHP/shared-achievement/README.md

 error: digital envelope routines::unsupported ERR_OSSL_EVP_UNSUPPORTED
 ```
 Running `export NODE_OPTIONS=--openssl-legacy-provider` in the Git Bash before starting the project solved the problem for me.

+If you are using the windows command line (CMD), then the run "set NODE_OPTIONS=--openssl-legacy-provider" before running "npm start" instead.